Amo-Addai/ui-ux-development/README.md

 # [UI/UX Development - Html/Css/Javascript Projects](#)

-Explore my GitHub Mono-Repo Hub of innovation with diverse front-end development and mini-projects in HTML, CSS, Javascript, and React specifically.
+Explore my GitHub Mono-Repo Hub of innovation with diverse Websites & Front-End development and mini-projects in HTML, CSS, Javascript, JQuery, and React specifically.

 It is a playground for dynamic UI/UX combinations which can be used within web and mobile app development frameworks.